midhunshyam/Mini-Project/README.md

 2. The nearest road is found a short distance away.
 3. Draw a line from the home to that road point — it points **South‑West**.
 4. The result says the home “faces **SW**,” distance 12.5 m, bearing 238.7°.
-5. The validation step runs again and confirms the same answer — nice! ✅
+5. The validation step runs again and confirms the same answer !